w-yeehong/tp/docs/DeveloperGuide.md

 ![Class Diagram For RoomList](images/RoomListClassDiagram.png) <br>
 _Figure XX.
 Class Diagram for RoomList_

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The `RoomList` class implements the interface ReadOnlyList &ltRoom&gt and the `RoomTasks` class implements the interface ReadOnlyList &ltTask&gt.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The `RoomList` class implements the interface ReadOnlyList &lt;Room&gt; and the `RoomTasks` class implements the interface ReadOnlyList&lt;Task&gt;.
 However, due to a limitation of PlantUML, the interface is reflected as simply `ReadOnlyList`.
 </div>
 <br>